Sockerjam/GalacticAssault/README.md

 # GALACTIC ASSAULT

-Galactic Assault is a game written in c++ built on top of SDL2.
+Galactic Assault is a game written in c++, and built on top of SDL2.

 Runs on Windows and Mac.